 The padding data is used to adapt the length of the frame for certain protocols.

-- In the event of an authentication request from the server, a packet relating to an authentication protocol may be sent (PAP, Password Authentication Protocol, or CHAP, Challenge Handshake Authentication Protocol or Kerberos)
+A PPP session (from opening to closure) takes place as follows.
+Upon connection, an LCP packet is sent.
+In the event of an authentication request from the server, a packet relating to an authentication protocol may be sent i.e. </bold>PAP (Password Authentication Protocol

 ), or Kerberos.
 Once communication is established, PPP sends configuration information using the NCP protocol.
 Datagrams to be sent are transmitted as packets.
 Upon disconnection, an LCP packet is sent to end the session.